eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 Supported commands sent as payload `text/plain`:

 #### Open connection

 When opening a connection a [ConnectionOpenedAnnouncement](protocol-specification-connections-announcement.html) will be published.

 ```
 connectivity.commands:openConnection
 ```

 #### Close connection

 When gracefully closing a connection a [ConnectionClosedAnnouncement](protocol-specification-connections-announcement.html) will be published.

 ```
 connectivity.commands:closeConnection
 ```

 #### Reset connection metrics

 This command resets the connection metrics - all metrics are set to `0` again.
-The only parameter necessary for retrieving the connection metrics is the `connectionId`.

 ```
 connectivity.commands:resetConnectionMetrics
 ```

 #### Enable connection logs

 Enables the connection logging feature of a connection for 24 hours.
 As soon as connection logging is enabled, you will